bahtiyartan/troia/docs/20Variablesscope.rst

 		INTEGER INTVAR,
 		MYCLASS MYCLASSREC;

 At first glance, it is a little bit hard to decide scope of a variable that is defined by OBJECT command.
-As a result of this fact, using GLOBAL, LOCAL and MEMBER instead of OBJECT command is recommended to increase readibility.
-(Unfortunately, you must know that OBJECT command is the most used data definition command on existing TROIA applications.)
+As a result of this fact, using GLOBAL, LOCAL and MEMBER instead of OBJECT is recommended to increase readibility.
+(Unfortunately, you must know that OBJECT is the most used data definition command on existing TROIA applications.)

 System Variables
 --------------------